FrancisRussell/zoog/README.md

 * `-e FILE_EXTENSIONS`, `--file-extensions=FILE_EXTENSIONS`: When folders are
-  passed on the command line to be searched for files, this option determines what file extensions are considered to be Opus files.
+  passed on the command line to be searched for files, this option determines what file extensions are considered to be Ogg Opus files.
 Multiple extensions may be supplied separated by commas.
-By default this value is `opus`, but `ogg,opus` could be supplied to assume that all found `.ogg` files are Opus as well.
+By default this value is `opus`, but `ogg,opus` could be supplied to assume that all found `.ogg` files are Ogg Opus as well.

 If the internal gain and tag values are already correct for the specified files, `opusgain` will avoid rewriting them.